-The tests range from measuring individual components such as vitamins, minerals, fatty acids, hormones, as well as identifying food intolerances, neurotransmitter imbalances and many more.
-We also offer test packages, which include a range of tests related to specific mental health conditions.
+Individual tests include measurement of vitamins, minerals, fatty acids, hormones, as well as identifying food intolerances, neurotransmitter imbalances and many more.
+We also offer Fast Track test packages, which include a range of tests related to specific mental health conditions.

 Nutritional Status Panel